 Destructive interference takes place when waves come together in such a manner that they completely cancel each other out.
 When two waves destructively interfere, they must have the same amplitude in opposite directions.

 There are many interesting wave phenomenon in nature, that cannot be defined by an individual wave.
-To comprehend destructive interference phenomenon, we must examine based on combination of waves.
-To examine these, we apply the principle of Superposition which says:
+To comprehend the destructive interference phenomenon, we must examine based on the combination of waves.
+To examine these, we apply the principle of superposition which says:

 “If two or more waves are traveling in a medium, the resulting wave function is the algebraic total of the individual waves function.”

 When the waves of identical frequency and equivalent amplitude are superimposed, the process of interference takes place.
 When two waves of a similar frequency move in a medium at the same time and towards the same direction, because of their superposition, the resulting intensity of the medium at any point is dissimilar from the sum of their intensities.
 At some points, the strength of the resultant wave bears a larger value, while at certain points the value is very small.
 In this segment, we will concentrate more on Destructive Interference.

 Definition: When two waves of similar frequencies travel in a medium, the resultant at different points is dissimilar from the sum of their intensities because of their superposition.
 At one point it is too less and negligible which we call it as Destructive Interference.